alexa/ask-sdk-controls/doc/userGuide.md

 npm run test
 ```

-Alternatively, run the unit tests in vscode via the `Launch Tests` launch target described
+Alternatively, run the unit tests in VS Code via the `Launch Tests` launch target described
 above.
 In either case, set the `DEBUG` environment variable if you wish to see detailed
 diagnostic output.